 The Members of

-Report on the audit of the financial statements
+Report on the Audit of the Financial Statements Opinion

-We have audited the accompanying financial statements of M/s Balu Forge IndustriesLimited (Formerly Known as M/s Amaze Entertech Limited) (the "Company") whichcomprise the Balance Sheet as at 31 March 2021 the Statement of Profit and Lossincluding the Statement of Other Comprehensive Income the Statement of Changes in Equityand the Statement of Cash Flows for the year then ended and notes to the financialstatements including a summary of significant accounting policies and other explanatory information. (hereinafter referredto as financial statement').
+We have audited the accompanying financial statements of M/s Balu Forge IndustriesLimited (Formerly Known as M/s Amaze Entertech Limited) (the "Company") whichcomprise the Balance Sheet as at 31 March 2021 the Statement of Profit and Lossincluding the Statement of Other Comprehensive Income the Statement of Changes in Equityand the Statement of Cash Flows for the year then ended and notes to the financialstatements including a summary of significant accounting policies and other explanatoryinformation (hereinafter referred to as the "financial statements").

-In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid financial statements give the information required by theCompanies Act 2013 (Act') in the manner so required and give a true and fair viewin conformity with the Indian Accounting Standards prescribed undersection 133 of the Act read with the Companies (Indian Accounting Standards) Rules 2015as amended ("Ind AS") and other accounting principles generally accepted inIndia of the state of affairs of the Company as at 31 March 2021 its profit and totalcomprehensive income changes in equity and cash flowsfor the year ended on thatdate.
+In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid financial statements give the information required by theCompanies Act 2013 as amended (the "Act") in the manner so required and give atrue and fair view in conformity with the Indian Accounting Standards prescribed undersection 133 of the Act read with the Companies (Indian Accounting Standards) Rules 2015as amended ("Ind AS") and other accounting principles generally accepted inIndia of the state of affairs of the Company as at 31 March 2021 its profit and totalcomprehensive income changes in equity and its cash flows for the year ended on thatdate.

-Basis for opinion
+Basis for Opinion

-We conducted our audit in accordance with the standards on auditing specified undersection 143(10) of the Companies Act 2013.
-Our responsibilities under thoseStandards are further described in the auditor's responsibilities for the audit of thefinancial statements section of our report.
-We areindependent of the Company inaccordance with the code of ethics issued by the Institute of Chartered Accountants ofIndia together with the ethicalrequirements that are relevant to our audit of the financial statements under theprovisions of the Act and the rules thereunder and we have fulfilled our otherethical responsibilities in accordance with these requirements and the ICAI's Code ofEthics.
+We conducted our audit of the financial statements in accordance with the Standards onAuditing ("SA"s) specified under section 143(10) of the Act.
+Ourresponsibilities under those Standards are further described in the Auditor'sResponsibilities for the Audit of the Financial Statements section of our report.
+We areindependent of the Company in accordance with the Code of Ethics issued by the Instituteof Chartered Accountants of India ("ICAI") together with the ethicalrequirements that are relevant to our audit of the financial statements under theprovisions of the Act and the Rules made thereunder and we have fulfilled our otherethical responsibilities in accordance with these requirements and the ICAI's Code ofEthics.
 We believe that the audit evidence obtained by us is sufficient and appropriate toprovide a basis for our audit opinion on the financial statements.

 Key Audit Matters

 Key audit matters are those matters that in our professional judgment were of mostsignificance in our audit of the financial statements of the current period.
 These matterswere addressed in the context of our audit of the financial statements as a whole and informing our opinion thereon and we do not provide a separate opinion on these matters.
-Wehave determined that there are no key audit matters to be communicatedin our report.
+Wehave determined the matters described below to be the key audit matters to be communicatedin our report.

-Our opinion on the Standalone Financial Statements does not cover the other informationand we do not express any form of assurance conclusion thereon.
+Our opinion on the financial statements does not cover the other information and we donot express any form of assurance conclusion thereon.

-In connection with our audit of the Standalone Financial Statements our responsibilityis to read the other information and in doing so consider whether the other information ismaterially inconsistent with the financial statements or our knowledge obtained during thecourse of our audit or otherwise appears to be materially misstated.
+In connection with our audit of the financial statements our responsibility is to readthe other information and in doing so consider whether the other information ismaterially inconsistent with the financial statements or our knowledge obtained during thecourse of our audit or otherwise appears to be materially misstated.

-This responsibility also includes maintenance of adequate accounting records inaccordance with the provisions of the Act for safeguardingof the assets of the Company andfor preventing and detecting frauds and other irregularities; selection and application ofappropriate accounting policies; making judgments and estimates that are reasonable andprudent; and design implementation and maintenance of adequate internal financialcontrols that were operating effectively for ensuring the accuracy and completeness ofthe accounting records relevant to the preparation and presentation of the financialstatements that give a true and fair view and are free from material misstatement whetherdue to fraud or error.
+This responsibility also includes maintenance of adequate accounting records inaccordance with the provisions of the Act for safeguarding the assets of the Company andfor preventing and detecting frauds and other irregularities; selection and application ofappropriate accounting policies; making judgments and estimates that are reasonable andprudent; and design implementation and maintenance of adequate internal financialcontrols that were operating effectively for ensuring the accuracy and completeness ofthe accounting records relevant to the preparation and presentation of the financialstatements that give a true and fair view and are free from material misstatement whetherdue to fraud or error.

 In preparing the financial statements management is responsible for assessing theCompany's ability to continue as a going concern disclosing as applicable mattersrelated to going concern and using the going concern basis of accounting unless managementeither intends to liquidate the Company or to cease operations or has no realisticalternative but to do so.

-The board of directors are also responsible for overseeing the Company's financial reportingprocess.
+The Board of Directors are responsible for overseeing the Company's financial reportingprocess.

 Our objectives are to obtain reasonable assurance about whether the financialstatements as a whole are free from material misstatement whether due to fraud or errorand to issue an auditor's report that includes our opinion.
 Reasonable assurance is a highlevel of assurance but is not a guarantee that an audit conducted in accordance with SAswill always detect a material misstatement when it exists.
 Misstatements can arise fromfraud or error and are considered material if individually or in the aggregate theycould reasonably be expected to influence the economic decisions of users taken on thebasis of these financial statements.

 As part of an audit in accordance with SAs we exercise professional judgment andmaintain professional skepticism throughout the audit.
 We also:

 Identify and assess the risks of material misstatement of the financialstatements whether due to fraud or error design and perform audit procedures responsiveto those risks and obtain audit evidence that is sufficient and appropriate to provide abasis for our opinion.
 The risk of not detecting a material misstatement resulting fromfraud is higher than for one resulting from error as fraud may involve collusionforgery intentional omissions misrepresentations or the override of internal control.

-Evaluate the appropriateness of accounting policies used and the reasonablenessof accounting estimates and related disclosures made by management.
+Evaluate the appropriateness of accounting policies used and the reasonablenessof accounting estimates and related disclosures made by the management.

 Conclude on the appropriateness of management's use of the going concern basisof accounting and based on the audit evidence obtained whether a material uncertaintyexists related to events or conditions that may cast significant doubt on the Company'sability to continue as a going concern.
 If we conclude that a material uncertainty existswe are required to draw attention in our auditor's report to the related disclosures inthe financial statements or if such disclosures are inadequate to modify our opinion.Our conclusions are based on the audit evidence obtained up to the date of our auditor'sreport.
 However future events or conditions may cause the Company to cease to continue asa going concern.

 Evaluate the overall presentation structure and content of the financialstatements including the disclosures and whether the financial statements represent theunderlying transactions and events in a manner that achieves fair presentation.

 We communicate with those charged with governance regarding among other matters theplanned scope and timing of the audit and significant audit findings including anysignificant deficiencies in internal control that we identify during our audit.